DanielTurner/lit-state/README.md

 ## Usage
-After adding lit-state to your application you need to replace LitElement with LitState for any view that is going to be using or managing state.
+After adding lit-state to your application you need to replace LitElement with LitState for *ANY* view that is going to be using or managing state.

 Example:
 ```javascript